 So the phone goes to voicemail.
 And Monday feels slow.

-It just answers.
+The phone never goes to voicemail again.
 And Monday starts to feel different.